-Mr. Matyas is Chief Executive Officer for Staples Retail Inc., where he has held various positions since 1991.
-Mr. Matyas previously served as Executive Vice-President and Chief Operating Office at Flertom Investments Inc., a chain of card, gift and stationary stores.
-He held the same position at SuperPharm Ltd., a chain of franchised pharmacies.
-Mr. Matyas received a BSc (Genetics) from the University of Toronto.
+Steven Matyas previously served as the Chief Executive Officer for Staples Retail Inc., where he held various positions since 1991.
+Prior to this, Mr. Matyas served as Executive Vice-President and Chief Operating Officer at Flertom Investments Inc., and SuperPharm Ltd. He received a BSc (Genetics) from the University of Toronto.

-Baycrest Hospital Foundation, Kal Tire
+Baycrest Hospital Foundation, Kal Tire Partnerships

-Epcor Utilities Inc., Ryerson University, School of Retail, Advisory Board, University of Alberta, School of Retail Advisory Board for 2017 \$80,250
+Epcor Utilities Inc. Ryerson University, School of Retail, Advisory Board University of Alberta, School of Retail